J. Peterman Company: 2001–2014

 During 2004, the J. Peterman Company started selling furniture.
-Jeffco is the company that makes the Peterman furniture and a representative, Tom Morton, says he has a customer that buys the furniture based on the company’s recognition in “Seinfeld.”
+Jeffco is the company that makes the Peterman furniture and a representative, Tom Morton, says he has a customer that buys the furniture based on the company's recognition in Seinfeld.
 In 2008, Tim Peterman, the founder John Peterman's son, helped run the company as president after leaving E. W. Scripps.
-John Peterman became Chairman and was less involved.
+John Peterman became chairman and was less involved.

 On November 24, 2010, the company was the first to use the marketing term "Red Wednesday Sale," referring to the Wednesday before Thanksgiving as "Black Friday's Impetuous Cousin."

-In January 2011, the J. Peterman Company received a Job Creation Tax Credit incentive from the State of Ohio valued at $122,000 over a six-year term.
+In January 2011, the J. Peterman Company received a Job Creation Tax Credit incentive from the state of Ohio valued at $122,000 over a six-year term.
 The headquarters was moved from Lexington, Kentucky to Blue Ash, Ohio.
-By 2012, the website’s online traffic increased to more than 2 million visitors a year.
+By 2012, the website's online traffic increased to more than two million visitors a year.

-However by 2014, long-time employees were leaving the company, including Kyle Foster.
+However, by 2014, long-time employees were leaving the company, including Kyle Foster.
 The company posted a substantial loss and the banker reduced its line of credit.
 The next year, John Peterman became more active in the company and brought back Kyle Foster and Jonathan Dunavant, another long-time employee.
-Kyle Foster is the current president of the J. Peterman Company and Jonathan Dunavant is senior vice president of marketing.
-Around this time, Matt Peterman, John Peterman’s other son, also came to work for the company as directing creative.
+Around this time, Matt Peterman, John Peterman's other son, also came to work for the company directing creative.
+Until 2020, Kyle Foster was the president of the J. Peterman Company.
+As of 2023, Jonathan Dunavant is currently senior vice president of strategy and marketing.

 2015–present

-On April 11, 2016, the company launched a Kickstarter campaign to raise money for new product development such as the Urban Sombrero from Seinfeld.
+On April 11, 2016, the company launched a Kickstarter campaign to raise money for new product development such as the “Urban Sombrero” from Seinfeld.

 In May 2017, the J. Peterman Company planned to open a brick-and-mortar store in Blue Ash, Ohio.
-The store would not be a retail store, rather it was the warehouse for the company.
+Rather than a retail store, it would serve as the warehouse for the company.
 It was set to open on May 13, 2017.
 The Smithsonian asked the J. Peterman Company to develop a collection of branded apparel in November 2017.
-The retail company will create pieces that are inspired by the historical resources at the museum.
+The retail company would create pieces inspired by the historical resources at the museum.

-In 2018, the company had 50 full-time employees and brings in a little under $30 million in sales.
-There are only 20 employees that answer telephone calls in contrast to 300 employees back when the phone was the primary sale medium.
+In 2018, the company had 50 full-time employees and brought in a little under $30 million in sales.
+There were only 20 employees that answered telephone calls, in contrast to 300 employees back when the phone was the primary sale medium.